-I ordered trials to find the best shaving razor subscriptions – here’s my review of Harry’s, Cornerstone and grüum!
+I ordered trials to find the best shaving razor club – here’s my review of Harry’s, Cornerstone, Dollar Shave Club and grüum!

 For several years I used Wilkinson Sword’s Quattro Titanium Precision Razor having seen the adverts on TV.
 The trimming function appealed massively as my sideburns grow at a ridiculous rate (giving me the nickname Elvis when I forget to trim them).